tuxtor/elabismodetux-markdown/index.markdown

 Allow directory listing on apache using .htaccess file

 	cat "Options +Indexes" >> $SITE_DIR/.htaccess

+Shop open ports and runing applications on that ports

+	netstat -an|grep "LISTENING"
 *****
 ##Software cheats
 Default mask for vsftpd files at (local umask)